MihaMarkic/Righthand.MessageBus/README.md

 {
     static void Main()
     {
-        IDispatcher dispatcher = new Dispatcher();
+        using (IDispatcher dispatcher = new Dispatcher())
+        {
             using (dispatcher.Subscribe<string>(null, AnyKeyMessageReceived)) // will receive any message with string type regardless of the key using (dispatcher.Subscribe<string>("some_key", KeyMessageReceived)) // will receive any message with string type where the key is the same
             {
                 dispatcher.Dispatch(null, "A message without key");
                 dispatcher.Dispatch("some_key", "A message with key");
             }
             dispatcher.Dispatch(null, "After subscribers disposed, a message without key"); // won't receive this message since subscribers have been disposed
+        }
         Console.WriteLine("Press ENTER to exit");
         Console.ReadLine();
     }